-Nederlands Path: Home / Country list / Children in depth / Children's crossing in Malaysia
+Nederlands Path: Home / Country list / Children in depth / Children's crossing signs in Malaysia

 Penang, 2000; pict.
 P. Welk